SegersIan/architecture-handbook/README.md

     * You can instruct to use "reactive-based framework for web development" but not which one.
 2. Continually **analyze the architecture**
     * Analyze the current architecture and technology environment and recommend solutions for improvement.
-    * "How viable is the artchitecture from a few years ago, today?
+    * "How viable is the architecture from a few years ago, today?
 Given the changes in both business and technology"
     * This includes test/release environments, which allows for agility.
 Remind DevOps principles and practices.
 3. **Keep current with latest** technology and industry **trends**
 4. Actively **ensure compliance** with decisions
 5. **Technical breadth over technical depth**
-    * Seek aggresively experience or exposure to multiple languages, platforms, and technologies.
+    * Seek aggressively experience or exposure to multiple languages, platforms, and technologies.
 6. Have **business domain knowledge**
     * Important for good communication, you do need to align with business needs.
 7. Possess **interpersonal skills**